-To reveal the potential of exceptionally talented young dancers (ages 15 to 18) from around the globe by having them perform before a jury of world-renowned dance personalities
+To reveal the potential of exceptionally talented young dancers from around the globe by having them perform before a jury of world-renowned dance personalities;

-To preserve their health by applying a strict health policy: eating habits and body mass index are scrutinised before the competition
+To preserve their health by applying a strict health policy: eating habits and body mass index are scrutinized before the competition.

 The candidate evaluation system is rigorous.
 All the dance professionals participate in the competition on a voluntary basis (jury, coaches, etc.).
 We take into account the candidates’ needs as people and not just as dance technicians.